lue-bird/blog/A safer AST?.md

 How hard can it be to make this small language completely type-safe?

-Naively, we could represent each kind of list by it's own variant
+Naively, we could represent each kind of list and equals by it's own variant

 ```elm
 type Expression